Will a predatory person try to come between you and your new love?

 - Discuss this risk with your date by sharing your previous experiences.
 “My neighbor is a touchy-feely type and at the last party, there was a very tense situation between the new people.
 Keep your distance if you can.”

 - Share some tactics that both of you could use.
 “If you are feeling uncomfortable call me over or ask someone to find me using our code word that alerts me to intervene.”
 Code words are words that are not usual to the conversation but can be easily slipped into a sentence.
-If the code word is cookies then asking; “Did you remembered to bring the cookies you baked?” or “Ask my date if there are any chocolate chip cookies?”
+If the codeword is “cookies,” then ask: “Did you remembered to bring the cookies you baked?” or “Ask my date if there are any chocolate chip cookies?”

 - Identify people who might be supportive as they know about the predator’s past behavior.
 Ask them to keep an eye out for help being needed.
 “Your date is being cornered in the kitchen.
 You should probably head that way.”